 - In Weiß Kreuz, Ken was Raised Catholic, even spending a period of time in a Church orphanage, and it shows.
 In later canon, Aya also shows interest in the faith - it's arguable whether or not he actually practices it, and in any case he doesn't hold with its doctrine of forgiveness, but a conversation with a nun in Fight Fire With Fire reveals that he's worn out a Bible reading it every night before he sleeps.

-- In Wandering Son, Saori Chiba converts to Christianity.
+- Early into the series, Saori Chiba converts to Christianity.
 Whether she does this out of true conviction or out of some misplaced feeling of guilt is not quite clear.
 In any case, she's not very diligent in attending Church.

 - She met a boy, Fumiya, at Church.
 He seems rather casual about being Christian though, even smoking in church (he seemed around eleven to thirteen too).